Noor-Faqihi/Kickstarter_Campaign_Guide/README.md

 | Updates              | int64     | The number of updates provided by the project creator.                                         |
 | Comments             | int64     | The number of comments made by backers or the public.                                         |
 | Duration             | float64   | The duration of the funding period in days.                                                   |

-Jupyter Notebook/Lab Users:
-- Download the dataset and the notebook
-- Make sure that the dataset is in the same folder as the notebook
-- Uncomment the "cell"
-- Run all cells

 # Machine Learning Framework Implementation